ESRC Studentships Main Competition

 - If a candidate does not meet the criteria above, they would be classified as an International student.
 Please read the UKRI Eligibility guidance document (pdf) for full details on residency requirements.

-- UBEL cannot cover visa costs for international students.
-For any visa or immigration advice, please speak to your institutions visa compliance team.
+UBEL cannot cover visa costs for international students.
+For any visa or immigration advice, please speak to your proposed institutions visa compliance team.

 Guidance for applying